How to Install Google Chrome Web Browser on Ubuntu 18.04

 Updating Google Chrome

-During the installation process the official Google repository will be added to your system.
-You can confirm it by typing:
+During the installation process, the official Google repository will be added to your system.
+You can use the cat command to verify the file contents:

 ### THIS FILE IS AUTOMATICALLY CONFIGURED ### # You may comment out this entry, but any other modifications may be lost. deb [arch=amd64] http://dl.google.com/linux/chrome/deb/ stable main